What is menopause?

 Premature ovarian failure or insufficiency is when the ovary stops functioning before the age of 40 years of age and happens in less than 1 in 100 women and pregnancy must always be considered when a woman experiences absence of her menses early in life.

 The age of onset of menopause varies and may have a familial component.
-Women with many children and higher weights experience menopause earlier, while those who have no children, smoke, or have been treated for depression can experience it earlier.
+Women with many children and higher weights experience menopause later, while those who have no children, smoke, or have been treated for depression can experience it earlier.

 Perimenopause or menopause transition consists of irregular ovarian function usually 5-7 before actual menopause and up to 1 year after the final menses.